 LOUVRE MUSEUM (PARIS, FRANCE)

-As one of the oldest, biggest, and most famous museums in the world, I don’t think the Louvre needs any introduction, so if you want to visit it online, check out this 360° tour.
+As one of the most iconic French landmarks and one of the oldest, biggest, and most famous museums in the world, I don’t think the Louvre needs any introduction, so if you want to visit it online, check out this 360° tour.

 Obviously, it only covers a small part of the museum, but surprisingly, it’s so much better than the virtual tours you’ll find on the Louvre’s official website (which are underwhelming, to say the least).